 It begins in a port town in China where a young Chinese man (The Yellow Man) is contemplating a journey while receiving advice from a Buddhist priest.
 He witnesses several Western sailors fighting outside and decides he will go to England to be a Buddhist missionary, to “take a glorious message of peace to the barbarous Anglo-Saxons, sons of turmoil and strife.”
 There are two scenes of a Buddhist monk ringing a bell –we can almost hear the bell despite the film’s silence.
 He boards a ship for the Limehouse district of London, a foggy slum of the city.
 He lives there for years working at the Cheng Huan shop selling Chinese trinkets.
 He spends his years smoking opium at the “scarlet house of sin” after becoming disillusioned with his idealistic cause.
 The next title reads: “In this scarlet house of sin, does he ever hear the temple bells?
 There are no more scenes of the bell ringing.

 We meet the illegitimate daughter of Battling Burrows, Lucy, who is badly beaten after Battling Burrows’s manager grows angry at him for drinking.
 She receives advice from a group of some ‘women of the street’ who tell her not to get married but to sell her body instead.
-After her father beats her she pitifully moves her fingers over her mouth to force a smile, as he requests.
+After her father beats her, she pitifully moves her fingers over her mouth to force a smile, as per his requests.

 Later, the Yellow Man meets two men, both Anglican clergymen, and one is preparing to travel to China to “Convert the heathen.”
 They hand the Yellow Man a book entitled “Hell.”
 Lucy goes out shopping and the Yellow Man spots her and notes her beauty.
 She is also followed by a man called “Evil Eye”.
-She tries to purchase a single flower in exchange for some tin foil from a shop keeper, but she is denied.
+She tries to purchase a single flower in exchange for tin foil from a shop keeper, but she is denied.
 She grows concerned as she is cornered by Evil Eye, but the Yellow Man rescues her.